Wolverhampton Wanderers’ Traore earns first senior Mali call-up | Goal.com

 Wolverhampton Wanderers’ Traore earns first senior Mali call-up

-Wolverhampton Wanderers star Adama Traore has been included in Mali’s senior squad for the first time.
+Wolverhampton Wanderers star Adama Traore has been included in Mali’s senior squad for the first time, but the player is yet to make a decision on his international future.

 Mohamed Magassouba revealed his selection for October’s international friendly against Ghana and Iran with the jet-heeled 24-year-old making the cut.